X-XENDROME-X/GuitarHub/README.md

   <img src="public/images/logo.png" alt="GuitarHub Logo" width="300" />
 </p>

 GuitarHub is a dynamic, full-stack web application crafted for guitar enthusiasts.
 It offers a rich blend of educational resources, community interaction, and practical tools.
-Built using the MERN stack—MongoDB, Express, React, and Node.js—and containerized with Docker and deployed via Google Cloud, GuitarHub showcases modern web development practices, RESTful API design, database integration, and responsive design.
+Built using the MERN stack—MongoDB, Express, React, and Node.js—and containerized with Docker and deployed on Google Cloud using Cloud Run, Container Registry, and Cloud Build.
+GuitarHub showcases modern web development practices, RESTful API design, database integration, responsive design, and cloud-native deployment strategies.

 ---